drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Third-party firewalls

-Programs such as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Radio Silence](https://radiosilenceapp.com/), and [LuLu](https://objective-see.com/products/lulu.html) provide a good balance of usability and security.
+Applications such as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Radio Silence](https://radiosilenceapp.com/), and [LuLu](https://objective-see.com/products/lulu.html) provide a balance between usability and security.

-These programs are capable of monitoring and blocking **incoming** and **outgoing** network connections.
-However, they may require the use of a closed source [system extension](https://support.apple.com/HT210999).
+These programs are capable of monitoring and blocking both incoming and outgoing connections.
+However, they may require the use of a closed-source [system extension](https://support.apple.com/HT210999).

 If frequent allow-or-block prompts are overwhelming, begin with Silent Mode configured to allow connections.
 Review the configuration periodically to understand each application's network activity.

-It is worth noting that these firewalls can be bypassed by programs running as **root** or through [OS vulnerabilities](https://www.blackhat.com/docs/us-15/materials/us-15-Wardle-Writing-Bad-A-Malware-For-OS-X.pdf) (pdf), but they are still worth having - just don't expect absolute protection.
-However, some malware actually [deletes itself](https://www.cnet.com/how-to/how-to-remove-the-flashback-malware-from-os-x/) and doesn't execute if Little Snitch, or other security software, is installed.
+> ![NOTE]
+> A root-level compromise can undermine host-based network controls, depending on the product and system configuration.

 ## Kernel level packet filtering